 - ERP Software: The Multi-Billion Dollar TCO Failure

-- The Total Cost of Ownership Method Used by Software Decisions
+- The Total Cost of Ownership Method Used

 - Using Total Cost of Ownership for Better Decision Making

 Table of Contents

 - Books and other Publications on Enterprise Software TCO

 - My Background and the Book’s Focus and Orientation